Camping in Denali National Park – Happy seeing astonishing & majestic Mt Denali

 We were camping in Denali National Park in Igloo Creek Campground on Mile 35.
 It’s a beautiful, peaceful place, and we highly recommend it.
 Camping fees, including permits, are 115,50 USD for two people and one tent for two nights.
 The bus was included in the price.
 The rule is that if you are staying in a campground, you can get in and get off the green buses on the road.

 You may make campground reservations online, through a third-party reservation system on the website.

-In our 10 Days Alaska Itinerary for 2020 we give you detailed suggestions on what to do for two days in Denali.
-Check it please.
+Enjoy the wild nature!
+It’s a beautiful experience.
+In our 10 Days Alaska Itinerary for 2023 we give you detailed suggestions on what to do for two days in Denali.
+Check it, please.
 And if you have questions – ask.

 The most exciting suggestions are:

 - Denali flightseeing.
 Flight over the mountains is possible from Talkeetna.
 Denali Flight with Glacier Landing was a fabulous experience.
 It wasn’t cheap, but worth the price, especially the flight with glacier landing, which we highly recommended.
 It’s a fantastic experience.
 During your flight, you can take great mountain photos and Kahiltna Glacier photos, the longest in Denali National Park, during glacier landing.
 Here you can check our photos from our flight over Denali and our review!
 A cheaper but still great option is Denali flightseeing without glacier landing.

 - If you are in Denali during Aurora season, it’s great to catch Northern Lights.
 If you don’t have experience, it’s worth doing it with guides during the Denali Aurora tour.
 They know the ideal location for stargazing and catching the elusive Aurora Borealis.